Chengde Mountain Resort — Picturesque Imperial Garden and Witness of History

 3 Meters Tall, 10,000 Meters Long Outer Walls of the Chengde Mountain Resort, Photo from Official Site.

-Scattering on the east and north mountains surrounding the Chengde Mountain Resort are the Eight Outer Temples (Wai Bamiao) that were constructed under the command of the Kangxi Emperor and Qianlong Emperor for leaders of minorities to pray and live when they were visiting Qing emperors.
+Scattered on the east and north mountains surrounding the Chengde Mountain Resort are the Eight Outer Temples (Wai Bamiao), constructed under the command of the Kangxi Emperor and Qianlong Emperor.

-Therefore, those temples were built in the styles of Han, Manchu, Mongolia, Xinjiang, Tibet, etc., to show respect to different ethnic groups and the unification of the Qing Empire.
+Therefore, the temples were built in the styles of Han, Manchu, Mongolia, Xinjiang, Tibet, etc., to show respect for different ethnic groups and the unification of the Qing Empire.

 Chengde Mountain Resort is Divided into Four Areas: Palace Area, Lake Area, Mountain Area, and Plain Area.